sseller2/bn/stevenQuestions.md

 That example would redirect all `www.brick-anew.com` requests to `www.magento.brick-anew.com`.
 After writing the redirect your link in the "exploded menu" can be to the old URL or to the new URL since the former is being forwarded to the latter.

-Finally, be sure to hide `index.php` in the url using these redirects.
-The `index.php` portion of the URL is negative because it serves no purpose in describing the link, making it unnecessarily complicated and more likely to be truncated in search results.
+Finally, be sure to hide `index.php` in the url using these redirects, and I would personally hide any file extension for pages.
+The `.php` extension being served in the URL here is negative because it serves no purpose in describing the link and just makes it unnecessarily complicated and more likely to be truncated in search results, etc. where the URL might be displayed with a max character count applied.

-Showing any `.php` filenames in this way allows an attacker to more readily profile a target for vulnerabilities and ways to break past site security.
+Showing any `.php` filenames or other server side extensions in this way allows an attacker to more readily profile a target for vulnerabilities and find ways to break past site security.
 Because I know just from the URL that the site uses PHP, I automatically know that it may be vulnerable to SQL injection or XSS scripting attacks.
-A file extension of `.php` is also debated in SEO circles because it is an immediate red flag that a site is being served from a database, thus more likely to be spam.
+A file extension of `.php` is also debated in SEO circles because it is an immediate red flag that a site is being served from a database, thus more likely to be computer generated spam and not handmade content.

 **Writing Relative Links**

 One reason you are encountering this problem is because most of the site was built using absolute link paths because of SEO superstition about link paths in years past.
-You can avoid this in the future if you be sure to use relative link paths rather than absolute paths for all links, image sources and external code sources, like JavaScript files.
+You can avoid this cropping up again in the future if you be sure to use relative link paths rather than absolute paths for all links, image sources and external code sources, like JavaScript files.

 Proper relative link: